OR CLICK THE POSTER TO REGISTER

 Wednesdays, Thursdays* & First Fridays of the month (September to June) and Fridays in Advent and Lent at 8 a.m.

-Sacrament of Reconciliation: Saturdays 3:45 to 4:40 p.m. (last penitent at 4:30 p.m.); and by appointment;
+Sacrament of Reconciliation: Saturdays 3:45 to 4:30 p.m. (last penitent at 4:30 p.m.); and by appointment

-Public Rosary: following the Wednesday-Friday morning Masses.
+Public Rosary: following the Wednesday-Friday morning Masses; after Wednesday evening benediction (see below)

 Eucharistic Adoration & Benediction: from end of Wednesday morning Mass to 7 p.m.
+Starts October 9 to June 11, 2025

 Perpetual Help Novena: following the Thursday morning Mass